COVID19StatePolicy/SocialDistancing/README.md

 - **StateFIPS**: State-level Federal Information Processing Standard (FIPS) code.
 - **StatePostal**: Two-letter state postal code.
 - **StateName**: State name.
-      - **States currently included**: Alaska, Georgia, Mississippi, South Carolina, Tennessee, Texas.
+      - **States currently included**: Alabama, Alaska, Arkansas, Colorado, Georgia, Idaho, Iowa, Minnesota, Mississippi, Missouri, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, and Wyoming.
 - **StatePolicy** : String variable of state policies, as described below:
       - **EmergDec**: Emergency declaration; currently includes State of Emergency, Public Health Emergency, and Public Health Disaster declarations.
       - **GathRecomAny**: Any recommendation of against gathering that stops short of a formal mandate or restriction of gatherings.
 Includes uses phrasing such as "advises against mass gatherings" and "constituents should avoid gatherings of more than 100" that imply a recommendation versus restriction.